ansible/ansible/docs/docsite/rst/dev_guide/testing.rst

    sent may have mistakes or malicious code that could have a negative impact on your system.
 We recommend doing all testing on a virtual machine, whether a cloud instance, or locally.
 Some users like Vagrant or Docker for this, but they are optional.
-It is also useful to have virtual machines of different Linux or other flavors, since some features (apt vs. yum, for example) are specific to those OS versions.
+It is also useful to have virtual machines of different Linux or other flavors, since some features (for example, package managers such as apt or yum) are specific to those OS versions.

 Create a fresh area to work::